abethcrane/fibonacci-sequins/_posts/2022-11-01-kory-dondzila.md

 description: "Kory Dondzila is a transfeminine genderfluid software developer and consultant, with a focus on computer grapahics and computational geometry.
 Outside of work you can find them playing games, cooking, or building up a highly curated wardrobe, one piece at a time."
 ---

-*I was fortunate to attend [Strange Loop](https://thestrangeloop.com/) in St. Louis in September, where I met many lovely, fascinating folks.
-Kory's outfits stole the show, and she and I managed to sneak a shoot in amongst [the talks](https://www.youtube.com/watch?v=UNMF5AS4SLg&list=PLcGKfGEEONaDO2dvGEdodnqG5cSnZ96W1).
+*I was delighted to attend [Strange Loop](https://thestrangeloop.com/) in St. Louis in September, where I met many lovely, fascinating folks.
+Kory's outfits stole the show, and she and I managed to sneak a shoot in between [the talks](https://www.youtube.com/watch?v=UNMF5AS4SLg&list=PLcGKfGEEONaDO2dvGEdodnqG5cSnZ96W1).
 Let me introduce you to them!*

 ### Tell us a little about you.